Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** AWS provides plugins like AWS Toolkit for Eclipse, PyCharm, IntelliJ IDEA, Rider, and WebStorm to help developers write, debug, and deploy applications directly with cloud integration.

 ---

+# Question: What is AWS X-Ray used for?

+**Answer:** AWS X-Ray is a debugging tool for analyzing applications in development and production, supporting both simple and complex microservices.
+It helps monitor performance, identify root causes, and trace requests end-to-end.

+---